Virginia adopts plan to end school mask mandates March 1

 FALLS CHURCH, Va.
-(AP) — Virginia’s General Assembly moved swiftly Wednesday to put the final legislative touches on a bill that bans local school systems from imposing mask mandates on students.
+(AP) — Virginia’s General Assembly moved swiftly Wednesday to put the final legislative touches on a bill that bans local school systems from imposing mask mandates on students, joining a number of other states that have taken similar measures.

+Republican Gov. Glenn Youngkin moved even more swiftly, holding a signing ceremony just hours after the bill’s passage Wednesday afternoon with hundreds of supporters and school children on the Capitol steps, including a school-age girl who said she’d been suspended nine times for not wearing a mask.

+“Since Day 1, we have advocated, we have stood together for parents’ rights to make decisions for their children,” Youngkin said, drawing cheers.

-The legislature had passed the bill on Monday; Youngkin then amended it to add an emergency clause so that it could take effect before the typical July 1 enactment date for new legislation.
+The legislature passed the bill on Monday; Youngkin then amended it to add an emergency clause so that it could take effect before the typical July 1 enactment date for new legislation.

 Under the amendments added by Youngkin, local systems must allow students to opt out of mask mandates beginning March 1.

+Several states across the nation, including New Jersey, Delaware and Connecticut, have taken steps in recent days to eliminate school mask mandates.

-There was a brief discussion Wednesday on the House of Delegates floor about whether it’s constitutional to enact legislation on an emergency basis by a simple majority vote.
+In Virginia, there was a brief discussion Wednesday on the House of Delegates floor about whether it’s constitutional to enact legislation on an emergency basis by a simple majority vote.

 Typically it requires a 4/5th supermajority of each body of the General Assembly to enact a law on an emergency basis for it to take immediate effect.
 But if the legislature passes a bill and the governor amends it, such amendments are adopted by a simple majority vote.